delgada-ui/delgada/docs/overview.md

 ### Component Props and Template Syntax

-Very rudimentary data passing and templating syntax is also possible in PoppyHTML.
+Very rudimentary data passing and templating syntax is also possible in Delgada.

 Props take the exact same form as HTML attributes––the difference is simply in semantics, components have props, while HTML elements have attributes.